AbhinavDwarapu/TaskPlanner/README.md

 Adding a task is as simple as clicking "Create New Task" and filling in the form.
 Once created, a task can be set as complete by pressing the checkmark button or can be deleted with the trashcan button.

+Settings can be changed in the settings menu, and will be saved to local storage.

 ## How to Run

 Ensure you have the latest [NodeJS](https://nodejs.org/en/) and [pnpm](https://pnpm.io/installation) installed.